 To identify potential software bugs as early as possible, Docker health checks can be implemented quickly.
 Consider adding a health check to your next Dockerfile.

 It is easier to diagnose a misbehaving container when it is marked with the HEALTHCHECK instruction.
-The reliability of the workload can be analyzed irrespective of the container's "running" status.
+The reliability of the workload can be analyzed irrespective of the docker container's "running" status.

 All commands that issue an exit code of 0 or 1 are compatible with health checks.
-To inspect web services and databases, you can use commands such as curl and ping.
+To inspect web services and databases, you can use commands such as docker curl and ping.
 Create a dedicated script and embed it in your images for more advanced control.